PHorg Logo

 1876

-The seventh and top floor of the Palace Hotel -- known as the "Conservatory Floor" -- contained
+The seventh and top floor of The Palace Hotel -- known as the "Conservatory Floor" -- contained

 a number of luxury suites for permanent guests who developed a little residential community